A strategic instrument to create meaning

 Of course, theatrical elements can not only be found in the artistic field; they shape all areas of life.
 Every meeting, presentation, zoom call is staged to some degree.
 Corporate Dramaturgy doesn't simply use theatre as a metaphor for business, but understands theatre-making as a process, requiring storytelling skills but - crucially - excellent creative collaboration skills.

-In an increasingly complex economic environment companies have sought to foster a more collaborative, transparent, and productive culture, not only internally but also guiding their interaction with their customers and stakeholders.
+In an increasingly complex economic environment companies have sought to foster a collaborative culture, paired with a more transparent communication style not only internally, but with their customers.

 This is where dramaturgy can provide a helpful new toolset.
 Dramaturgy allows communicators to challenge conventions and avoid empty clichés, to truly re-invent how messages are created and communicated.